Make-It-Poseable:

 (b) Latent-space supervision ensures a semantically meaningful token transformation path to preserve geometric details.

-(c) Adaptive tokens are introduced in the finetuning stage to handle newly exposed structures after deformation.
+(c) Adaptive completion is introduced in the finetuning stage to handle newly exposed structures after posing.

 Qualitative Comparison